-Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the G7 provides a higher video resolution than the D5500.
+Many modern cameras cannot only take still pictures, but also record videos.
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the G7 provides a higher video resolution than the D5500.
 It can shoot video footage at 4K/30p, while the Nikon is limited to 1080/60p.

 Feature comparison: Panasonic G7 vs Nikon D5500

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the G7 has an electronic viewfinder (2360k dots), while the D5500 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The table below summarizes some of the other core capabilities of the Panasonic G7 and Nikon D5500 in connection with corresponding information for a sample of similar cameras.

 |Nikon D5300« »||optical||n||3.2||1037||swivel||n||4000||5.0||Y||n||Nikon D5300|